johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Here's the walk through of the return trip flow:

 1. <u>Our handler</u> in `nestMicroservice` (perhaps directly, or perhaps by calling a service) returns the result.
 In terms of our example, it's returning a list of customers.
 2. Now, if the response is a "plain" value (JavaScript primitive, array or object), there's not much work to be done other than send it back to the broker.
 But, if the response is an Observable stream, **Nest steps in and makes this extremely easy** for everything downstream to work with.
-That's where **marshalling** comes in..
+That's where **marshalling** comes in.
 3. Once the response is prepared from `nestMicroservice`, it's **delivered to the Faye broker** via the broker client library.
 4. The broker takes care of **publishing the response**.
 5. On the `nestHttpApp` side, the broker client library (which has previously subscribed to the broker on the *response channel* &#8212; though we haven't coded that part yet), **receives the response message**.